aurelia-v-grid/vGridDocs/chap01/README.md

     //create grid connector
     this.gridConnector = new GridConnector(this.ds);

-    // set data to the datasource
+    // set data to the datasource, you dont need to set data now, you can do it later... this.ds.setArray(this.myCollection);
-    this.ds.setArray(this.myCollection);
   }